Vineyard Property Management

 A landlord must send the itemized list of property damages, as well as the remaining portion of the deposit to the tenant’s last known forwarding address via first-class mail.
 If the landlord isn’t able to locate the tenant within ninety days of sending the notice via first-class mail, and the landlord has made a reasonable effort to do so, the deposit will become theirs.

-Illegally withholding a tenant’s deposit may have some repercussions.
+There may be some repercussions if you illegally withhold a tenant's deposit.
 Among other things, like your tenant potentially taking them to small claims court, the landlord may have to pay the tenant up to 3 times the amount wrongfully withheld.

 Sale of Rental Unit